Q&A on UWCSEA Admissions

 Students applying to Grade 8 and above can apply to join our residential boarding community.
 Day to boarding transfers are possible, but dependent on the availability of a boarding place.

 Other commonly asked questions

 Do you accept applications from Singapore citizens?

-Please contact Admissions before submitting an application if your child is a Singapore Citizen, has applied for Singapore citizenship or may become a citizen during the application cycle.
+College policy with respect to accepting applications from Singapore citizens is subject to change.
+Please contact Admissions before submitting an application if your child is a Singapore citizen, has applied for Singapore citizenship or may become a Singapore citizen during our application cycle.

 How far in advance can I apply?